Beauty therapist insurance Beauty therapist insurance

 Do beauty therapists have to get insurance?

 Most insurance is optional rather than mandatory.
-An exception to this is employers' liability cover, which is a legal requirement for anyone with employees.
+An exception to this is employers' liability cover, which is a legal requirement for most UK businesses with employees.
 Despite this, the majority of businesses that have lots of contact with clients consider public liability an essential, as many would be unable to afford an uninsured claim.

 I own a beauty salon, can you cover this?